justinjiholee/college-social-mobility/README.md

 **Cluster 4** has standard deviations of all instructional expenditures, net cost of attendance, and median earnings above the average.
 The social mobility rate is very high above the average.

+From this analysis, Columbia University had the highest social mobility rate.
+The school also had instructional expenditures, net cost of attendance, and median earnings higher than the average.
+We could say that there is a positive correlation between these factors and social mobility rate.

 ## Cluster Chart
 ![alt text](https://github.com/justinjiholee/college-social-mobility/blob/main/Cluster%20Chart.png)